PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***How it works***:

+The differentiation between private messages has been reinforced.
+It is only visible to the merchant.
+This allows for better readability and reduces misunderstandings.
-At the 5th message between the customer and the merchant a link is displayed for the pop-in.
-It displays the entire conversation of the order.
+At the 5th message between a customer and the merchant, a link is displayed to open the pop-in which displays the entire conversation.

 &nbsp;